-Communication of information electronically in a re-usable form state their preference as to whether the information is provided to them electronically or in manual form and as long as it was reasonable to do so the school were required to comply with that preference.
+Communication of information electronically in a re-usable form

+The new obligation will mean that any request for information that constitutes a Dataset must be released in an electronic and re-usable form.
+Until the implementation of the new provision applicants have been able to state their preference as to whether the information is provided to them electronically or in manual form and as long as it was reasonable to do so the school were required to comply with that preference.